 Mark Griffith has extensive experience in the energy and renewable energy industries and has represented clients in connection with foreign and domestic mergers and acquisitions, stock and asset sales, joint ventures, and third-party service arrangements.
-He has led transactions involving the acquisition or sale of over a dozen renewable energy facilities, including two of the then-largest solar facilities in North Carolina.
-Mark works closely with major energy companies and has represented renewable developers in their acquisition, development and disposition of renewable energy facilities and negotiation of power purchase agreements.
+He has led transactions involving the acquisition or sale of over fifteen renewable energy facilities, including two of the then-largest solar PURPA facilities in North Carolina.
+Mark works closely with investor-owned utilities and their affiliates and has represented renewable developers in their acquisition, development and disposition of renewable energy facilities and negotiation of power purchase agreements.
 He also has experience in matters related to financial institutions and economic development and previously served as a member of the NC Banking Commission.

 Prior to joining Smith Anderson, Mark practiced with national and international law firms in the Triangle.
 Before returning to private practice, Mark was general counsel and a member of the four-person executive team at ElectriCities of North Carolina, a management services company for two of the country’s largest power agencies, each jointly owning nuclear generation assets with the state’s investor-owned utilities.